bobrocke/My-Blog-Hugo/source/content/post/eleventy-plugins.md

 tags: [Eleventy]
 ---

 A key feature of Eleventy (11ty) is its extensibility through plugins.
 As long as those plugins are first party (such as `@11ty/eleventy-plugin-syntaxhighlight`) there should be little trouble over time.
-But if plugins are from the community (such as `@jgarber/eleventy-plugin-markdown`) there is a concern about how long they may be maintained.
+But if plugins are from the community (such as `@jgarber/eleventy-plugin-markdown`) there is doubt about how long they may be maintained.

 <!--more-->